– 0.25mm Dermaroller – Serum Absorption.

 We also recommend that you watch this video:

-1What is the best size needle for microneedling?
+1What size needle is best for microneedling?

 A needle length of 1.5 to 2 mm is usually used for treating acne and other scars as a routine.
 When microneedling is used as a treatment for ageing skin and wrinkles, the needle length of 0.5 mm or 1.0 mm is usually recommended.